gvart/gvart.github.io/content/post/2023/02/native_spring_boot_aws_lambda.md

 * Github Repository *optional* (you may need it if want to automate deployments to AWS using Github Actions workflows)
 {{% /notice %}}

-## What is a native image, GraalVM, Spring Boot AOT rocessing and how do they connect ?
+## What is a Native Image, GraalVM, Spring Boot AOT processing, and How Do They Connect?
 GraalVM is a universal VM developed by Oracle JDK that is designed to accelerate the execution of applications written in Java and other JVM languages, supporting `JVM Runtime Mode`, `Java on Truffle` and `Native Image`, with the latter being the focus of this blog post.

 ### GraalVM